vipink1203/log-aggregation-tool-comparison/README.md

 ### When to Choose Elasticsearch on AWS

 - When advanced search capabilities are essential
-- For organizations heavily invested in the Elastic ecosystem
+- For organizations heavily invested in the AWS ecosystem
 - When comprehensive visualization through Kibana is required
 - When managed service simplicity outweighs cost concerns

+### When to Choose Elastic.co

+- For organizations requiring the full Elastic ecosystem
+- When advanced features like machine learning and anomaly detection are needed
+- For enterprises with complex security and compliance requirements
+- When deployment flexibility (self-managed or cloud) is important
+- For teams already skilled in the Elastic Stack

 ## Recommendation